 Design and Materials

 The reality, however, is another and you notice it right away: Realme Pad is made entirely of aluminum and available in Gray and Gold colors, both quite nice.
-The weight of 440 grams it is decidedly well distributed along the device which can be held well in the hand, thanks also to its "tile" shape and its 6.9mm thickness.
+The weight of 440 grams it is decidedly well distributed along the device that can be held well in the hand, thanks also to its so to speak “tile” shape and its 6.9mm thickness.
 You feel that it is assembled well, no doubt about it, Realme he did a great good job.

 On the back Realme Pad houses a single camera without an LED flash, while the volume rocker is present at the top on the right side and the power one, instead, on the top.
 Good speakers: there are four available on board, and they also sound pretty good thanks to Dolby Atmos support.

 There is the Type-C connector at the bottom for charging, it is still present, in a secluded position at the corner, the 3.5mm jack for headphones; on the right side, moreover, there is the trolley for memory expansion via MicroSD.
-There is a variant of the tablet with on board also the possibility of inserting the SIM card in Nano format, but for the moment this version is not in the catalog and really available on the official Realme shop.
+There is a variant of the tablet with on board also the possibility of inserting the SIM card in Nano format, but for the moment on the official Realme shop this version is not in the catalog and really affordable.